-Driving Change through Technology
+Driving Change Through Technology

 In response to consumer expectations and taste, higher standards in safety, and a drive towards a low-carbon future, the rate at which vehicle technology is constantly evolving is breathtaking.
 The concept of autonomous vehicles is something that has been at the frontier of consumer imagination for as long as we can remember.
-Beyond purchases like a house, this will be the next in line for expensive consumer purchases, as progress in luxury and convenience is constantly pursued for the sake of self-identity.
+Beyond purchases like a house, this will be the next in line for expensive consumer purchases, as progress in luxury and convenience is constantly pursued the sake of self-identity.

 Keys will see themselves disappear in the face of vehicle access as proximity cards stand to become standard fare.
 You’ll be able to unlock and start your car the moment you get within range, in an age of contactless interfaces.